Rubiel1/fake1910NewsHeadlines/README.md

     'Porfirio Diaz stepped out of office to avoid a war, but American officials were fearful that an armed conflict was imminent'

+Conclusion:

+-The data was obtained using ocr on news paper and so it was noisy by nature.

+-The algorithm was trained originaly on an incredible amount of unknown (for me) data.
+And fine tuned with the dataset we collected. so the algorithm has stored information of many years besides 1910.

+-Even if we give the sufix. the algorithm may complete the sentece in a way contrary to our intention:
+Input:'Porfirio Diaz stepped out of office' Output:'Porfirio Diaz stepped out of office today and is now poised to be sworn in tomorrow.''

 We rely on the work of Max Woolf https://github.com/minimaxir and the data from the Library of Congress, Newspaper Navigator dataset: Extracted Visual Content from Chronicling America. https://news-navigator.labs.loc.gov